DWP Debt Management Letter – Should You Pay? 2022 Guide

 If they disagree and you still believe their calculations are incorrect, you do have the option to complain about DWP Debt Management to the Financial Ombudsman.

 The Ombudsman will weigh up the facts to decide what has happened.
-They are impartial and operate fairly to reach a conclusion.
+They are impartial and operate fairly when it comes to debt collectors reaching a conclusion.